P. K. Subban: Professional

-Montreal Canadiens
+Montreal Canadiens (2009–2016)

 In May 2009, two weeks after his last junior game, Subban was signed to a three-year, entry-level contract by the Canadiens.
 He began the 2009–10 season with the Hamilton Bulldogs, Montreal's American Hockey League (AHL) affiliate.
 Later in the season, he was then selected to play in the 2010 AHL All-Star Game in Portland.
-Shortly thereafter, he earned his first call-up to the Canadiens on February 11, 2010, and, on the following day, registered his first career NHL point, an assist, in his debut against the Philadelphia Flyers on February 12.
+Shortly thereafter, he earned his first call-up to the Canadiens on February 11, 2010.
+On the following day, Subban registered his first career NHL point, an assist, in his debut against the Philadelphia Flyers on February 12.

 On April 26, 2010, Subban was recalled from Hamilton during the Canadiens' first round Stanley Cup playoff series against the Washington Capitals.
 He recorded his first NHL playoff point, an assist, in his first career NHL playoff game, on April 26.
-His first goal came in Game 1 of the Canadiens' second round series against the Pittsburgh Penguins on April 30, 2010.
+His first goal came in Game 1 of the Canadiens' second round series against the Pittsburgh Penguins on April 30.
 In Game 3 against the Philadelphia Flyers in the 2010 Eastern Conference Finals, Subban became the third rookie defenceman in Canadiens history to register three assists in one game.
-In all, Subban recorded one goal and eight points in 14 playoff games for the Canadiens, who ultimately fell to Philadelphia.
+In all, Subban recorded one goal and seven assists for eight points in 14 playoff games for the Canadiens, who ultimately fell to Philadelphia 4-1 in the series.

 After the Canadiens were eliminated by the Flyers, Subban was returned to the Bulldogs, who were still in contention in the Calder Cup playoffs.
 At the end of the AHL season, Subban was awarded the AHL President's Award in recognition of his accomplishments for the year.

 On March 20, 2011, Subban became the first Canadiens rookie defenceman to score a hat-trick in a game, which came in an 8–1 victory over the Minnesota Wild.

-Playing in 81 games in the 2011–12 season, Subban recorded seven goals and 29 assists.
+Playing in 81 games in the 2011–12 season, Subban recorded seven goals and 29 assists for 36 points.

 A restricted free agent after the season, Subban sat out the first four games of the 2012–13 season, which was postponed until January 2013 due to a labour lock-out, while the two sides negotiated a contract.
 On January 28, 2013, however, Subban eventually signed a two-year, $5.75 million deal with Montreal.
 He scored 11 goals and 27 assists, matching his career-high 38 points despite playing in only 42 games due to the lock-out.
 At the end of the season, he was awarded with the James Norris Memorial Trophy as the NHL's defenceman of the year, edging-out Kris Letang and Ryan Suter for the honour.